-(i) Class V Wells.

-- (1) In accordance with 40 CFR 144.85: - (A) As of April 5, 2000, the installation of new large-capacity cesspools and new motor vehicle disposal wells are prohibited statewide. - (B) All motor vehicle disposal wells located within delineated Source Water Protection Areas must be closed by January 1, 2005. - (C) All large-capacity cesspools must be closed statewide by April 5, 2005. - (D) All motor vehicle disposal wells (regardless of their location) must be closed statewide by January 1, 2007. - (2) Owners or operators of Class V wells shall notify the Department of their intent to close any such well at least 30 days prior to its closure.
-Official notification shall consist of submitting a completed Class V Well Pre-closure Notification Form.

-(3) All Class V wells shall be closed in accordance with applicable plugging and abandonment requirements contained in the Department's Surface Water and Groundwater Use and Protection Regulations.
+- Conservation and Recovery Act (RCRA), 42 U.S.C.
+6901-6992k or the Mississippi delegated RCRA program. - (2) Owners or operators of Class IV wells shall notify the Department and EPA of their intent to close any such well at least 30 days prior to its closure. - (3) All Class IV wells shall be plugged in a manner acceptable to EPA. - (e) Class V Wells. - (1) In accordance with 40 CFR 144.85: - (i) As of April 5, 2000, the installation of new large-capacity cesspools and new motor vehicle disposal wells are prohibited statewide. - (ii) All motor vehicle disposal wells located within delineated Source Water Protection Areas must be closed by January 1, 2005. - (iii) All large-capacity cesspools must be closed statewide by April 5, 2005. - (iv) All motor vehicle disposal wells (regardless of their location) must be closed statewide by January 1, 2007. - Owners or operators of Class V wells shall notify the Department of their intent to close any such well at least 30 days prior to its closure.
+Official notification shall consist of submitting a completed Class V Well Pre-closure Notification Form. - All Class V wells shall be closed in accordance with applicable plugging and abandonment requirements contained in Title 11, Part 7, Chapter 1, Surface Water and Groundwater Use and Protection Regulations.
 Owners or operators of such wells shall submit a completed Class V Well Decommissioning Form to MDEQ indicating the adherence to proper plugging and abandonment procedures.
 In addition, the owner or operator must dispose or manage any soil, gravel, sludge, liquids, or other materials removed from or adjacent to the well in accordance with all applicable Federal, State, and local regulations and requirements.